-- Artec scanner capable of capturing texture (Eva, MHT, Spider, Space Spider)
+- Artec 3D scanner capable of capturing texture (Leo, Eva, MHT, Spider)

-- Make sure you have room to move around the object at a distance of 0.5 – 1 m.
+- Make sure you have sufficient space to move all the way around the object at a distance of 0.5 – 1 m.

-- If the object is tall, check whether you can safely capture it from above (for example, using a chair, stepladder, etc).
+- If the object is tall, make sure that you can safely capture it from above (for example, using a chair, stepladder, etc).

-- Ensure you have enough lighting in the room to capture photos.
+- Ensure that you have enough lighting in the room to capture good quality photos.

-- Place non-coded targets such that at least 6 targets always appear in the scanner's field of view.
+- Place the non-coded targets onto the object’s surface so that at least 6 targets are always visible in the scanner's field of view.

-- Avoid gluing targets to object edges or to the highly curved surfaces.
+- Avoid gluing the targets to the object edges or to the highly curved surfaces.

-- Place the cross and coded targets on an even surface.
+- Place the reference cross and coded targets on an even surface.

-- Depending on the object size, place the cross somewhere visible from most or all points of view.
+- Depending upon the object’s size, place the cross in such a way so that it is visible from all/most points of view.

-- When placing the next coded target, make sure non-coded targets, the cross and other coded targets are near it.
+- When placing a coded target, make sure that non-coded targets, the cross and other coded targets are near it.

-- We highly recommend placing some targets at different heights (so not all of them are on one height).
+- We highly recommend placing some targets at different heights (so not all of them are at the same level surface, if possible).

-Take all pictures at a distance of 0,5 – 1,5 meters from the targets, the camera flash should be enabled.
+Take all pictures at a distance of 0,5 – 1,5 meters from the object, using the special DSLR camera included with the photogrammetry kit.
+The camera flash should be enabled.

 - The entire cross should be visible in the first 10-12 photos.

-- Every photo should contain as many targets as possible; the angle is important because the pattern on the coded targets should be visible and easy to detect.
+- Every photo should contain as many targets as possible, visible at a relatively good viewing angle.
+The angle is very important because the pattern on the coded targets should be properly recognizable by the software.

-- To keep photos clear, avoid moving while taking them.
-You can not use blurred photos in further post processing.
+- Hold the camera steadily while taking the photos.
+You can not use blurred photos in further post-processing.

-- Capture the first two photos form the same place, rotating the camera by 90° for the second one.
+- Capture the first two photos from the same place, rotating the camera by 90° for the second shot.

-- Important: every target should appear at least at 10 photos.
+- Important: every target should be visible in at least 10 photos.

-- If the cross is partly or completely hidden from certain points, try to capture as many coded targets as possible in one picture.
+- If the reference cross is partially or completely hidden from certain points of view, try to capture as many coded targets as possible in one picture.

-- You can finish taking pictures once you have made a full circle around the object and captured all the targets (coded and non-coded).
+- You can finish taking pictures once you have made a full circle around the object and captured all the targets in the scene (coded and non-coded).

-- Important: do not move the targets or cross during the photo session.
-If they shift by accident, start the process again from the very beginning.
+- Important: do not move the targets or the reference cross during the photo session or thereafter.
+If they shift by accident, start the whole process again from the very beginning.

 - Create a new project.

-- Make sure the cross size is entered in the software.
+- Make sure the reference cross size is entered into the software.

-- Insert a memory card, when the software prompts you to do so.
+- Insert a memory card with the photos, when the software prompts you to do so.

 - The software will load and post process your photos automatically.

-- When data processing is complete, check the results to ensure software correctly recognized all targets in the photos.
+- When the data processing is complete, check the results to ensure that the software correctly recognized all of the targets in the photos.

-- Export the data in an OBC file.
+- Export the data using OBC file format.

 Dimensions of the cross to enter in ScanReference software: